grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 ### Disable grouping

-If you want to receive every alert as a separate notification, you can do so by grouping by a special label called `...`.
+If you want to receive every alert as a separate notification, you can do so by grouping by a special label called `...`, ensuring that other labels are not present.

 ## Timing options